All Episodes

 What happened?

-Who is the person that was shot?
+Who is the person that took the shot?

 Jose and Kitty Menendez were just watching television and eating ice cream when their sons burst into the living room with the shotguns.